st3v3nhunt/gp-connect-rag/NOTES.md

 ## Questions

 - Why is the request to embedding changing the user query?
 Is it possible to prevent that from happening?
   - The user_query is being changed by the LLM before is makes the request.
-Change the prompt doesn't seem to make a difference.
+Changing the prompt doesn't seem to make a difference.
+It is possible to use the raw user entered text via `ctx.prompt` but this might not be the best approach.
+It removes some of the benefit of having the LLM create the question.